Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Two Phones at Once

 As I saw it, Harold’s greatest talent by far, was talking on two phones at once.
-Honestly.
-He held one in each ear, and sometimes, it seemed, about two different subjects.
+Honestly, he held one in each ear, and sometimes, it seemed, talked about two different subjects.
 I suspected early on that the “cash and carry” business was somehow intertwined with the Harvard Club and the squash court, like business conducted on the golf course.
 Which was something I’d heard about.

 Since I wasn't especially busy, I listened a lot to Harold’s phone conversations.
 One thing I picked up was that he never said “hello.”
 When he answered a call, he said, “Harold Young,” and when he placed a call there was still no "hello."
 His first words when calling someone were invariably, “Is he there?”
 I guess he never called a woman.
 Anyway, that was it.
 I never managed to fully embrace business phone decorum but I guess it didn’t matter much because I didn’t make or receive that many calls.